Cherokee Indian Reservation

 Museum of the Cherokee Indian

 Some of the most modern technology, computer-generated imagery, and special effects are used to retrace the 11,000 year documented history of the Cherokees.
 Virtual storytellers present ancient Cherokee myths.
 Chronological stories are paired with an extensive collection of artifacts to involve you in this fascinating story.
 You will meet some of the best-known Cherokees and learn of their heroic efforts to preserve their land and culture.
 Open 7 days a week, 9 am – 5 pm.
-Closed New Years Day, Thanksgiving Day and Christmas Day.
+Closed New Years Day, Thanksgiving Day, Christmas Eve and Christmas Day.

 Oconaluftee Indian Village